 Today’s world is very different in some respects from that bygone era: it has been largely immunized against the evils of fascism.
 Germany today is anchored in a politically stable European Union.
 Following the collapse of the Soviet Union and the end of the Cold War, a new era of peace—with more democratically oriented governments, globalized trade and communication, and material development—has become possible.

 But we should never forget the fundamental lesson: the price of peace and freedom is eternal vigilance accompanied by appropriate personal and collective action.
 Sound and stable governments committed to peace, freedom and the welfare of all their peoples and in their relationships with others are, at one level, the antidote to genocide.
 Yet, as noted, the world has experienced many additional attempts at genocide.
 Invariably this happens where law-abiding, compassionate government is lacking and elemental forces conspire to stir up the baser elements of human nature in the absence of personal moral certainty.
 This highlights the importance of individuals and collective bodies to act morally.
 The international community must commit to doing everything in its power to forestall conflict wherever it appears, and individuals must recognize the need for personal moral development in order to prevent the ultimate expression of violence.

-One obvious way to do our part on an individual level would simply be to conduct our lives based on the Golden Rule: to treat others as we would like to be treated (Matthew 7:12).
+One obvious way to do our part on an individual level would simply be to conduct our lives based on the Golden Rule: to treat others as we would like to be treated.
 Though a biblical maxim, this was recently voted in Britain as the number one candidate for a new set of secular “commandments” for 21st-century life.
-Within such divinely mandated standards of behavior, the ultimate antidote to the violence of human nature can be found.
-In such a world neither hot evil nor cold evil will find a place.
+Within such standards of behavior, the ultimate antidote to the violence of human nature can be found.
+In such a world neither hot evil nor cold evil would find a place.